Gurobi/gurobi-machinelearning/docs/notebooks/myst/price_optimization.md

 ### Decision Variables

 Let us now define the decision variables.
-In our model, we want to store the price and number of avocados allocated to each region.
-We also want variables that track how many avocados are predicted to be sold and how many are predicted to be wasted.
+In our model, we supply to each region the full demand of avocados.
+We want to store the price and demand of avocados allocated to each region.
+We also want a variable that tracks how many avocados are predicted to be wasted.
 The following notation is used to model these decision variables.

 $p$ the price of an avocado ($\$$) in each region,

-$x$ the number of avocados supplied to each region,

-$s$ the predicted number of avocados sold in each region,
+$d$ the predicted demand in each region,

-$w$ the predicted number of avocados wasted in each region.
+$w$ the predicted number of avocados wasted.

-$d$ the predicted demand in each region.

-All those variables are created using gurobipy-pandas, with the function `gppd.add_vars` they are given the same index as the `data` dataframe.
+The variables $p$ and $d$ are created using gurobipy-pandas, with the function `gppd.add_vars` they are given the same index as the `data` dataframe.
+The variable $w$ is a simple gurobipy variable.

 ```{code-cell} ipython3
 import gurobipy as gp